DennisDalton671/BlockDrop_AI/README.md

 1. Clone the repository:

 - Open Android Studio and select "Get from Version Control."
-  In the URL field, enter https://github.com/DennisDalton671/Tetris_AI and click "Clone."

 2. Open the project:

-- If not automatically opened, select "Open an Existing Project" and navigate to the cloned project directory (Tetris_AI).
+- If not automatically opened, select "Open an Existing Project" and navigate to the cloned project directory (BlockDrop_AI).

 3, Run the project: